 Many caring faculty members that are very genuine however as a parent I think many things could stand to improve such as safety of parking lot where students are dropped to/from school and the intolerance of children just being children.I believe they are expected to act abnormally mature for the age groups around 8-10 yrs.
 Children that age are just not able to sit completely still for eight hours straight.

 Robeson Academy Malcolm X Academy is a public middle school in Detroit.
-The principal of Robeson Academy Malcolm X Academy is Jeffrey Robinson, who can be contacted at firstname.lastname@example.org.
-411 children attend Robeson Academy Malcolm X Academy and identify primarily as Black, non-Hispanic; Multiracial; and Asian.
-77% of the 411 students here get reduced lunch prices.
-The student to teacher ratio at Robeson Academy Malcolm X Academy is 17:1.
-Joy Preparatory Academy is one of the nearest middle schools.
+The principal of Robeson Academy Malcolm X Academy is Jeffrey Robinson and can be contacted at email@example.com.
+411 students go to Robeson Academy Malcolm X Academy and are mostly Black, non-Hispanic; Multiracial; and Asian.
+77% of the 411 students here have subsidized lunches.
+The ratio of students to teachers at Robeson Academy Malcolm X Academy is 17:1.
+Gesu School is one of the nearest middle schools.

 - Computer arts

 - P.E. classes

 |Native American or Native Alaskan||0%||0.3%|

 |Students eligible for free or reduced-price lunch program||77%||77%|